abj247/maicbf/README.md

 ## Acknowledgement

-This work is inspired and build upon the work from [macbf](https://github.com/MIT-REALM/macbf) whichb is the implementation of  [Learning Safe Multi-Agent Control with Decentralized Neural Barrier Certificates](https://arxiv.org/abs/2101.05436).
-The compute resource for this work is taken from the University of Virginia cluster.
+This work is inspired and build upon the work from [macbf](https://github.com/MIT-REALM/macbf) which is the implementation of  [Learning Safe Multi-Agent Control with Decentralized Neural Barrier Certificates](https://arxiv.org/abs/2101.05436).
+The compute resource for this work is taken from the University of Virginia ((UVA) cluster.

 ## Links

 1. Qin, Z., Zhang, K., Chen, Y., Chen, J. and Fan, C., 2021.
-Learning safe multi-agent control with decentralized neural barrier certificates. arXiv preprint arXiv:2101.05436.[pdf](https://arxiv.org/abs/2101.05436) [project webpage](https://aeroastro.mit.edu/realm/research-blogs/learning-safe-multi-agent-control-with-decentralized-neural-barrier-certificates/)
+Learning safe multi-agent control with decentralized neural barrier certificates.[pdf](https://arxiv.org/abs/2101.05436) [project webpage](https://aeroastro.mit.edu/realm/research-blogs/learning-safe-multi-agent-control-with-decentralized-neural-barrier-certificates/)